 What is reconciliation?
 Reconciliation in a bookkeeping sense means ensuring that two sets of records are in agreement – that the books balance.
 In layman’s terms, this means ensuring what you have on Xero matches reality.

-In a manual system you would check the paper bank statements match with what you have on your software, which can be a long and painful process.
-Not only this but you would always be playing catch up – waiting for your statements to arrive in the post, waiting for cheques that were in the mail, and then having to query expenses that were perhaps months old.
+In a manual system, you would check that the paper bank statements match with what you have on your software, which can be a long and painful process.
+Not only this, but you would always be playing catch up – waiting for your statements to arrive in the post, waiting for cheques that were in the mail, and then having to query expenses that were perhaps months old.

 The Reconcile page is well laid out, easy to follow and powerful in function and performance.
-In this blog post we will run through Xero’s bookkeeping reconcile feature so that you can get your books balanced and therefore have real time insight into your business’ performance and cash position.
+In this blog post we will run through Xero’s bookkeeping Reconcile feature so that you can get your books balanced and therefore have real time insight into your business’s performance and cash position.